Friedrich94326/AI_and_Data_Science/Machine Learning/Unsupervised Learning/K-means_Clustering/README.md

 - Step 1: Place k random centroids for the initial clusters.
 - Step 2: Assign data samples to the nearest centroid.
 - Step 3: Update centroids based on the above-assigned data samples.
 - Step 4: Repeat Steps 2 and 3 until convergence (when points don’t move between clusters and centroids stabilise).

+## Optimal Number of Clusters K:
+Q: How to define what is a good cluster?

+Good clustering results in tight clusters, meaning that the samples in each cluster are bunched together.
+How spread out the clusters are is measured by inertia.
+Inertia is the distance from each sample to the centroid of its cluster.
+The lower the inertia is, the better our model has done.

+*Elbow method*